nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/disseminations/2023-10-CSCS-CEPLAS-StartYourARC/Block03-ARCitect-HandsOn.md

 ![bg right w:500](../../../img/ARCitect_TalinumPhotosynthesis_Study-protocol.png)

-Click "Add Protocol" in the sidebar to add a protocol to your study
+Click "Add Protocol" in the sidebar to add a protocol to the study

 ---